-The rupee held the overnight levels against the dollar on the money market on Saturday in the process of trading activity, dealers said.
+Firmness prevailed on the money market on Saturday as the rupee did not move any side against the dollar in the process of trading activity, dealers said.

-OPEN MARKET RATES: The rupee did not show any change in relation to the dollar for buying and selling at Rs 154.30 and Rs 154.60 respectively, they said.
-The rupee shed 45 paisas in terms of the euro for buying and selling at Rs 170.25 and Rs 171.75 respectively, they said.
+OPEN MARKET RATES: The rupee managed to hold overnight levels in relation to the dollar for buying and selling at Rs 155.70 and Rs 156.20 respectively, while, it continued slide versus the euro for buying and selling at Rs 173.30 and Rs 175.30 respectively, they added.

-RUPEE IN LAHORE: The Pak rupee showed stability on buying side but lost 20-paisa on selling side in relation to the greenback in the local currency market on Saturday.
+RUPEE IN LAHORE: The Pak rupee failed to maintain upward slide and marginally declined by five-paisas against the US dollar in the open currency market on Saturday.

-The rupee remained strong and registered gain on buying side while it was depreciated on selling side against the British pound.
-The pound was traded at Rs 201.00 and Rs 203.00 on buying and selling counter against the previous closing of Rs 201.50 and Rs 202.40, respectively, they added.
+However, the rupee remained under pressure and depreciated its worth against the pound sterling.
+The pound was traded at Rs 201.00 and Rs 203.50 on buying and selling counter as compared to Friday closing of Rs 199.00 and Rs 201.50, respectively, the dealers added.

-The buying and selling rates of one tola of gold were Rs 91,500 (selling) and Rs 91,200 (buying) in the local Sarafa (gold) markets of twin cities of Islamabad and Rawalpindi here on Thursday.
+The buying and selling rates of one tola of gold were Rs.
+87,100 (selling) and Rs 87,000 (buying) in the local Sarafa (gold) markets of Islamabad and Rawalpindi.